ogeesan/Imaging-Tools/README.md

 - Data Collation: an example of my collation system.

+- Fluorescence Extraction: extract fluorescence signals from .tif files, with more predictable ROI pixel definition.

 - Motion Correction: Takahashi's code but with some usability improvements.

 - Motion Correction Visualisation: visualisation of x-y offset of frames from an `mclog` file.